CH-Wong/chunheungwong.com/content/projects/how-i-made-this-site.md

 |---|---|---|---|
 | www | 5min | CNAME | yourendpoint.azureedge.net |

-This points the subdomain `www.yourdomain.com` to the CDN network connected with your storage container.
+This points the subdomain `www.yourdomain.com` to the CDN network connected with your storage blob.
 Thats it!
 We need to wait for your DNS provider to push your changes to the registrar, and for the changes to propagate through the network.
 After these changes have been pushed through, we can add your custom domain to your CDN endpoint on Azure.

 - Go to your CDN endpoint in the Azure Portal (`Security + networking` -> `Azure CDN` -> `Endpoints`)
 - Click on your CDN endpoint in the list.